blc-gksl/IntroToRobotics/myrobotws/src/README.txt

     $rosrun moverobotwithobject movewithobject
 on another terminal.

+For Project 2:
 To use manipulator_core directory and find kinematic and inverse kinematics run -->
     $roslaunch config_files demo.launch rviz_tutorial:=true
 on one therminal and run -->
     $rosrun manipulator_core robot_model_node
+on another termianl.

+For Project 3:
+To use manipulator_core directory and find kinematic and inverse kinematics run -->
+    $roslaunch config_files demo.launch rviz_tutorial:=true
+on one therminal and run -->
+    $rosrun manipulator_core robot_model_node_pr3
 on another termianl.